kLayz3/monad/README.md

 	TFRSCont   // <-- output container type
 	(TMapCont) // <-- list of user input container types; one sample type given in this example
 > {
-    using Base = TProcessor<TFRSCont(TMapCont)>;
+    /* Type alias - not necessary but it simplifies syntax. */ using Base = TProcessor<TFRSCont(TMapCont)>;

     TFRSProc(TFRSCont& out, const TMapCont& in) :